Skip to main content

 HERE cloud notification service overview

 The HERE Cloud Notification Service enables HERE notifications to be transmitted across devices, delivering targeted notifications to users and groups across distributed applications.
 The service enables server-side applications to send interactive notifications with support for hierarchical organizational structures, flexible targeting options, and cross-platform delivery.
-Built for enterprise environments, it provides reliable notification delivery with status tracking, user interaction handling, and comprehensive group management capabilities.
+Built for enterprise environments, it provides reliable notification delivery with status tracking, user interaction handling, querying (Java SDK only) and bulk operations, and comprehensive group management capabilities.

 We provide two server-side SDKs to interact with the service: